 Quick Summary

-- Trail access is neutral until comfort is established
+- Trail access is neutral until comfort is established in the yard and primary living areas

-- Visual exposure causes elimination, not negotiation
+- Visual exposure triggers elimination, not negotiation or price adjustment

 Quick FAQs About Privacy and Trail Homes in Ladera Ranch